BellHermitage/suzunaan.org/content/contributing.en.md

 git config user.email anon@suzunaan.org
 ```

-In this configuration, your account at Suzunaan will show the following
+In this configuration, your account at Suzunaan (if any) will show the following
 information:

  - The pull requests you publicly opened, closed or commented on.